lazyparser/gsoc2013/proposal.md

 After the removal of "cold branches", BPP is able to reduce the type sets and simplify the work of alias analysis.

 The main drawback of pruning branches is that when the pruned branch is taken a bailout will occur.
 The more basic blocks are removed the more bailouts may occur.
 One goal of this project is to find out the balance point between the aggressiveness of pruning and the costs of bailout.

+#### Interface
+Branch Profiler can be switched on/off through either command line or the configuration panel existing in the browser.
+It stores the config information as a JSOPTION by decalaring a new macro, thus it can be turned on/off via JS_Options APIs.
+The design of the interface would be like this:

+> #define JSOPTION_BRANCHPROFILING         JS_BIT(23)      /* Branch profiling in the baseline compiler */

+> JS_SetOptions(cx, JSOPTION_BRANCHPROFILING);

+> JS_ToggleOptions(cx, JSOPTION_BRANCHPROFILING);

+Although Branch Profiler can only be switched on/off at JSContext granularity outside SpiderMonkey, it stores a profiling status flag in IonScript so that SpiderMonkey has the ability to profile a JSScript (IonScript) individually.

 ### Schedule of Deliverables
 #### Deliverables
 The final deliverables would consist of:
 - A patch that implements Circular Buffer utility and related test cases.
-- A patch that implements Branch Profiling Module and related test cases.
+- A patch that implements Branch Profiler and related test cases.
 - A patch that implements MIR Branch Pruning Pass and related test cases.
 - A technical report illustrating the relationships among the aggressiveness of pruning, type inference, alias analysis and the costs of bailout.